svaksha/pythonidae/Resources.md

 # Bootstrapping
 _Fixing bug#1: Resources and guides for Scientists new to Python_

+- To start programming with Python you need to [setup your local Python environment](http://www.datarobot.com/blog/getting-up-and-running-with-python), then work your way through this workshop material for "[Introduction to Data Processing with Python](http://opentechschool.github.io/python-data-intro/)".

 ### Begin-Python
 - [Learn Python the Hard Way](http://learnpythonthehardway.org/book/)
 - [How to Think Like a Computer Scientist](http://interactivepython.org/runestone/static/thinkcspy/index.html)